Inpatient Treatment in

 While individual goals of therapy will vary from person to person, the overarching goal of therapy is to remove barriers to recovery.
 Through therapy, people in treatment:

-Once an inpatient drug rehab program is complete, an individualized aftercare plan is developed to help navigate the early weeks and months of solo recovery.
+Once an inpatient treatment in Orange County is complete, an individualized aftercare plan is developed to help navigate the early weeks and months of solo recovery.
 The aftercare plan will include a range of resources, services and interventions that meet ongoing needs.
 A typical aftercare plan will include ongoing therapy through an outpatient program, continued management of any medical or mental illnesses and daily participation in a support group.
 Other components of the aftercare plan may include housing, educational or vocational assistance.

 The aftercare plan is monitored by a case manager, who reviews it periodically and makes changes that reflect changing needs.